Tracardi/tracardi-api/docs/flow/actions/template_action.md

 # Input

 Plugin requires template that contains placeholders with referenced data.
-Placeholders atar with {{ and end with }}.
+Placeholders start with {{ and end with }}.
 Placeholders are replaced by the referenced data.
 See how to [reference data](../../notations/dot_notation.md) for more information:

 *Example*